Cuauhtlatoatzin/indigenous-peoples-history/languages/README.md

 ## Language Isolates

 So far it is unkkown if the following languages are related to any of the above language families.
 They may be, but not many people are studying them.
+All the names link to [Glottolog](https://glottolog.org/), which display a language tree, map, and references for academic research.

 * [Adai](https://glottolog.org/resource/languoid/id/adai1235) - North America - [Wikipedia](https://en.wikipedia.org/wiki/Adai_language)
 * [Aewa](https://glottolog.org/resource/languoid/id/abis1238) - South America - [Wikipedia](https://en.wikipedia.org/wiki/Tequiraca_language)